How long can you stay in the Philippines if you are a US citizen?

 OK, now we have beaten the onward travel issue to death, and we’re currently in the Philippines enjoying life when we remember this whole article was about how long you could stay on a US passport.

-If you look at the stamp the Philippine Immigration Officer placed in your passport you will see a date which shows your last legal day in the Philippines.
+If you look at the stamp the Philippine Immigration Officer placed in your passport you will see a date that shows your last legal day in the Philippines.
 But you can fix this easily.
 Just go to the most convenient Bureau of Immigration Office (see map here) and renew your visa waiver.

 Renewal Is Simple And Fairly Cheap.

-Just go to the office with your passport, tell the officer you want to renew your visa waiver, and she or he will hand you a simple form to “fill up” (that’s how we say “fill out” in the Philippines).
+Just go to the office with your passport, tell the officer you want to renew your visa waiver, and she or he will hand you a simple form to “fill up” (that’s how we say “fill out” here in the Philippines).